tpierrain/NFluent/HowToAddANewAssertion.md

 ===============================================

 Fortunately, NFluent may be extended very easily for your own needs.
-Whether you want to add a new assertion method on an type already covered, or you want to add assertion methods on a type not already covered by the library: both are easily feasible.
+Whether you want to add a new assertion method on an already covered type, or you want to add assertion methods on a type not already covered by the library (one of your specific business domain object type for instance): both are easily feasible.

-Now, let's see together how:
+Now, let's see together how to make it properly:

 NFluent extensibility model
 ---------------------------